-For the cases where $C_L$ is varied from 0.3 to 0.7 by increments of 0.1 while fixing the h/b ratio at 0.20, the span efficiencies are e = 1.54, 1.51, 1.50, 1.49, and 1.49, respectively.
-As mentioned in Section I, airfoils designed for biplanes should have substantially different camber than those designed for monoplanes, thus it should be possible to minimize the influence of $C_L$ on e by enabling sectional shape changes.
-To get a sense of the performance gain that can be achieved through airfoil tailoring, we repeat the $C_L = 0.5$ , h/b = 0.20 case but with the addition of sectional shape control on the top and bottom wings.
-The new case is referred to as $C_L = 0.5^$ .
+For the cases where C_L is varied from 0.3 to 0.7 by increments of 0.1 while fixing the h/b ratio at 0.20, the span efficiencies are e=1.54, 1.51, 1.50, 1.49, and 1.49, respectively.
+As mentioned in Sec.
+I, airfoils designed for biplanes should have substantially different camber than those designed for monoplanes [13], thus it should be possible to minimize the influence of C_L on e by enabling sectional shape changes.
+To get a sense of the performance gain that can be achieved through airfoil tailoring, we repeat the $C_L=0.5$, h/b=0.20 case but with the addition of sectional shape control on the top and bottom wings.
+The new case is referred to as $C_L=0.5^$.
 Including twist, the optimization problem has 166 geometric design variables (144 sectional shape design variables).
 An internal volume inequality constraint with a minimum bound of 99% of the initial internal volume is also enforced.
 As expected, camber does appear, see Fig. 5, although only on the bottom wing where most of the internal volume is shifted.
 The top wing twists to face the freestream and its thickness is reduced to the lower bound at the leading edge.
+The span efficiency of the system is 1.5984, a 6% improvement.
+Strictly speaking, the comparison is not fair since the leading edge was not constrained, which resulted in a slight increase of h/b.
+Nevertheless, we consistently observed the same qualitative shape changes as those shown in Fig. 5 when repeating this experiment with varying degrees of freedom.

-Figure 5: Plane cut taken at midspan of the $C_L = 0.5^$ case.
+Fig. 5 Plane cut taken at midspan of the $C_L=0.5^{}$ case.